 - New Jersey, Delaware and Indiana top states with the largest difference in smokers quitting and people picking up vaping.

 - South Dakota, Indiana and West Virginia saw the largest increase in vaping.

 - New York, Nevada and Oklahoma saw the largest decrease in smoking.

 - Nationwide 10% decrease in smoking and 8% increase in vaping.

 - 2.2% decline in cancer deaths propelled by gains against lung cancer in 2017.

-With lung cancer deaths on the decline, we’re starting to see new lung related health issues due to vaping.
-Thousands have been hospitalized with vaping related injuries and 55 deaths have been confirmed from vaping.
+With lung cancer deaths on the decline, we’re starting to see new lung-related health issues due to vaping.
+Thousands have been hospitalized with vaping-related injuries and 55 deaths have been confirmed from vaping.
 These telling health trends are reflective of the usage trends.
-As more people give up smoking for vaping, there becomes new consequences for vapers.
+As more people give up smoking for vaping, there become new consequences for vapers.
 Given the rising rates in vaping over the past few years, we can expect those trends to continue at even higher rates.
 The youth vaping epidemic, as some experts are calling it, is introducing a whole generation of the population that prefers vaping over smoking.
-Data from the University of Michigan estimates e-cigarette usage among high school students has increased 10% to 20%.
-As the current youth age into adults the vaping trends are expected to increase, and smoking continue to decline.
+Data from the University of Michigan estimates e-cigarette usage among high school students has increased from 10% to 20%.
+As the current youth age into adults, the vaping trends are expected to increase, and smoking continues to decline.

 What does that mean for health insurance?